Freelunch-AI/docs/brunos_notes.md

             1. __Needs__ (subjective goals of the ml system)
             2. __Requirements__ (specific constraints and engineer preferences for the platform)
             3. __Problem Formalization__ (problem formalized in terms of ml and business KPIs, requirements and assumptions)
             4. __Design Docs__ (Solution Analysis.
-Alternatives to build the MLOps Platform, tradeoffs, discussions and lessons learned.
+Alternatives to build the ML platform, tradeoffs, discussions and lessons learned.
 Append-only doc.)
-            5. __Solution Specification__ (Platform manifest (architecture with pattern distributions used, building blocks used with placeholders for custom private stuff) which makes it possible to reproduce the platform easily with Freelunch)
+            5. __Solution Specification__ (Platform manifest (architecture with pattern distributions used, building blocks used with placeholders for custom private stuff) which makes it possible to reproduce the platform easily with Pizza)
             6. __Risk Analysis__ (Past failures (out or in prodution), Failure modes with cause (e.g., fault trees or Failure Modes and Effects Analysis (FMEA)), how often hey happen, how bad they are, solution specification changes that make the system less risker and their tradeoffs (e.g., increase cost and latency) and methods to detect and adress the failures gracefully and in a contained manner)
         2. __External Documentation: for all ML Platform users (Applied ML Engineers, Data Scientistis, Data Engineers, subject matter experts, Stakeholders, Lawyer etc)__
             1. __Getting Started__